marielle-lopez/flow/README.md

 ### 5 March 2024

 - Retrieved relevant data from the backend in a specific page component (e.g., all tasks would be fetched and displayed on the homepage)
+- Created `TaskItem` and `Checkbox` component which go hand-in-hand, functional in the way that when a user clicks the checkbox the task is 'crossed off'

 ### 4 March 2024